Any additional questions on your mind can be found here.

 Expect an honest, unfiltered outside perspective on how you’re really doing (without pulling any punches).
 We don’t do cookie-cutter solutions.
 We’ve seen many of the typical hurdles and growing pains EdTech companies face.
 What’s unique is not the hurdles themselves, but how clients have turned these challenges into opportunities and combined them into their own distinct mix.

-While we want to point you in the right direction, you understand that meaningful change ultimately depends on you.
-Our goal is to equip you with the insights and strategies you need to lead effectively, make informed decisions, and drive sustainable growth long after our engagement ends.
+While we want to point you in the right direction, meaningful change ultimately depends on you because that's how change actually works.
+Our goal is to help you discover the insights and strategies you need to lead effectively, make informed decisions, and solve your own problems long after our engagement ends.

 Chris Davis, our Practice Lead, will work directly with you throughout the engagement.

 Full payment is required upfront for all engagements.
-The reason isn’t cash flow; rather, it gives us the freedom to be completely objective and transparent with you, focusing entirely on delivering value without billing concerns.
-Our upfront payment approach ensures that Juniper and our clients are fully committed to the engagement from day one.
+The reason isn't cash flow; rather, it gives us the freedom to be completely objective and transparent with you, without billing concerns shaping the conversation.
+We don't offer discounts.

 For firms where cash flow is a consideration, we accept credit card payments (with a 3% processing fee).

 - We appreciate you wanting to vet our credibility, but for confidentiality reasons, we don’t provide personal client references.
-But, we have several case studies that illustrate our approach.
+We have several case studies that illustrate our approach.
 You’ll get a clear sense of how we operate and the results clients have achieved by working with us.

 - Our clients have not signed up to give you advice, and that’s usually what happens.
 They’ll be on the phone giving you an outline of the great solution that worked for them, in effect consulting you, and there’s no mechanism for payment.
 Or even any assurance that what worked for them applies to you.